a0776334466-cloud/Whereby-Covert-Tunnel/README.md

 ---

 ### 🛑 Important Note to Contributors: Current Code Status
 Due to technical constraints with the web interface, the original TorKameleon PoC files have not yet been fully uploaded to this repository.
-Contributors are encouraged to examine the original research codebase (link available in **CREDITS.md**) while the Maintainer works on a complete synchronization.
-We are urgently seeking **Technical Lead** expertise to rebuild the structure collaboratively.
+Contributors are encouraged to examine the original research codebase (link available in **CREDITS.md**).
+We are urgently seeking **Technical Lead** expertise to rebuild the structure collaboratively and take ownership of the engineering roadmap.

 ---